 We all walked around town to see the sites and rode the tram to the Cape Fox Lodge for a snack.
 Then we all had a nice dinner at the New York Cafe.

 The next morning, Scott flew back to Utah and the rest of us began our trip to Misty Fjords.
 Seemingly as always, the waters near Ketchikan are rough, but nothing that a little dramamine didn’t handle.
 Once we turned into Behm Canal, the water calmed all the way to our first night’s anchorage.
-The next morning, the first site we saw was New Eddystone Rock, a 230 feet pillar of volcanic rock, sticking up in the middle of the channel.
+Upon leaving, the first site we saw was New Eddystone Rock, a 230 feet pillar of volcanic rock, sticking up in the middle of the channel.

 We circled around it and then headed to Punchbowl Cove where we tied up to the one mooring buoy there.
 Had the buoy been taken by another boat, we would have left as there were no anchorages shallow enough or with good holding.
 But fortunately it was available and Mark snagged it on the first try!
 That was surprising because Linda spotted a bear on shore that caused a momentary distraction.
 After securing the boat, we quickly deployed the dinghy and quietly motored over near the bear for a closer look.
 He didn’t seem to mind at all and continued munching on the sedge grass.